dafzor/bnetlauncher/README.md

 ## Known Issues

 * Launching WoW Classic and PTR version of game was dependant on enter key press defaulting to play button.
-  As of latest client version, this is no longer the case, so launching those versions requires a key press.
+  As of latest client version, this is no longer the case, there's experimental code to work around it but it may not always work, if the game doesn't launch pressing the play key will be required.
-* Slow computers might take too long causing to bnetlauncher to think something went wrong, see aditional options on how to use --timeout to fix it.
+* Slow computers might take too long causing to bnetlauncher to think something went wrong, see additional options on how to use --timeout to fix it.
 * Enabling multiple instances of battle.net client in it's options might break bnetlauncher functionality.
 * Users of MSI Afterburner, Fraps and other overlay software might experience crashes do to incompatibility